neurocollective/juniordevframework/README.md

 - How do I make a Pull Request?

 That's So Fullstack!
 Fork this repo, and make a branch on your fork.
 Make some changes, then create a Pull Request that targets the `master` branch of this main ("upstream") repo.

-- I am making changes to `lib` files but nothing happens!

-Run `make library` to propagate changes in the `lib` folder.
-A server run script in the future should automate this.

 - Am I too new / junior / inexperienced to contribute to this project?